Search

 Experience the Art of the Andrews Family

-The Andrews Family Legacy Exhibit Entrance
+The entrance to The Andrews Family Legacy Exhibit at Madison-Morgan Cultural Center

 George Andrews, also known as “The Dot Man,” is known for his use of colorful dots in his paintings.
 George began by painting rocks that appeared around town.
 Eventually, George’s work spread to furniture, shoes, occasionally canvases, and “anything that didn’t move.”
 As the father of ten, George raised exceptionally creative and talented children, including artist Benny and writer Raymond.

-In 1969, Benny Andrews co-founded the Black Emergency Cultural Coalition, which pushed for greater representation of African American artist and curators in New York’s major art museums.
-Early in his career Benny developed a technique of incorporating collaged fabric into his figurative oil paintings in addition to creating sculptures, prints and drawings.
+In 1969, Benny Andrews co-founded the Black Emergency Cultural Coalition, which pushed for greater representation of African American artists and curators in New York’s major art museums.
+Early in his career, Benny developed a technique of incorporating collaged fabric into his figurative oil paintings in addition to creating sculptures, prints and drawings.
 He illustrated Congressman John Lewis’s biography and created a painting series chronicling Lewis’ life.
 After Benny’s passing, Congressman John Lewis reflected on their friendship, stating, “For Benny there was no line where his activism ended, and his art began.”

-Finding Faith in African American Churches
+Find Faith in African American Churches

 Prior to 1865, enslaved African Americans worshiped alongside their white enslavers.
 Black churchgoers were typically obliged to sit in balconies above the rest of the congregation.
 Following the end of the Civil War, the Madison Baptist Church passed a resolution that proclaimed the church would assist its African American members who wished to form a separate church.